 Dosing and administration — Epinephrine is commercially available in different concentrations.
 Great care must be taken to use the correct dilution in order to avoid inducing cardiac complications [22-26].
 Confusion persists among clinicians regarding the optimal epinephrine dose and route of administration for the initial treatment of anaphylaxis [35,36].

-Intramuscular epinephrine injection (preferred) — Intramuscular (IM) injection is the preferred route for initial administration of epinephrine for anaphylaxis in most settings.
+Intramuscular epinephrine injection (preferred) — Intramuscular (IM) injection is the preferred route for initial administration of epinephrine for anaphylaxis in most settings and in patients of all ages [37,38].
 IM injection is recommended over subcutaneous injection because it consistently provides a more rapid increase in the plasma and tissue concentrations of epinephrine [19,20].
 IM injection is also preferred over intravenous (IV) bolus because it is faster in many situations and safer (ie, lower risk of cardiovascular complications, such as severe hypertension and ventricular arrhythmias).
 The epinephrine dilution for IM injection contains 1 mg/mL and ampules may also be labeled as 1:1000.

 ●IM dosing – For situations where an exact dose can be drawn up and administered, the recommended dose of epinephrine for patients of any age is 0.01 mg/kg (maximum dose of 0.5 mg) per single dose, injected intramuscularly into the mid-outer thigh (vastus lateralis muscle).
 The dose should be drawn up using a 1 mL syringe using the 1 mg/mL formulation of epinephrine.